 Plain chia pudding has earned its spot as a healthy breakfast, but nutritionally, it often falls short.
 As we age, our appetite typically decreases, so every bite needs to deliver.
 Prioritizing nutrient-dense foods is crucial for maintaining strong bones and lean muscle, especially when energy needs decrease but nutrient requirements remain high.

-This Chia Breakfast Pudding recipe was inspired by my Vegan Protein Banana Bread, High-Protein Chia Pudding with Yogurt, and Mango Chia Pudding with Matcha and Yogurt on my site.
+This Chia Breakfast Pudding recipe was inspired by my Vegan Protein Banana Bread, High-Protein Chia Pudding with Yogurt, 32G Protein Chia Seed Oatmeal, and Mango Chia Pudding with Matcha and Yogurt, all featured on my site.

 Jump to: